remacs/remacs/README.md

   Rust source changes.
 - [ ] Fix 'make clean' to delete .elc files, otherwise you don't notice some bugs until Travis runs.
-- [ ] Fix the makefile to output a binary called `remacs`
-- [x] Update the Remacs welcome screen to say Remacs
 - [ ] Add Rust-level unit tests to elisp functions defined in lib.rs.

 Medium tasks: